 Luckily, my chickens are fairing much better than I am this winter!
 A few of them have even started laying again!
 Over the past couple of weeks, I’ve been sharing all of my best tips for caring for chickens over the winter.
 These are simple things that you can easily do, but they will have a huge impact on your chicken’s health and happiness!
 You can check out all the tips from my other posts by clicking on the pictures below.

-Tip 2: Add variety to the chicken coop
+Chicken Entertainment Tip #2: Add variety to the chicken coop

 Well, I’m off to spoil my chickens some more and pin a bunch of pictures of tanned people enjoying the beach.
 I hope you all stay warm and cozy, where ever you are! 😀